 If people see your brand in the wild, and it’s consistent in it’s visual approach and delivery, then guess what?
 You’re actively building your brand recognition.

 Strong Branding Helps Communicate

 One of the main things that a strong brand helps you do, is communicate.
 Communicate your vision, mission, and ideas to the people that matter, and those in between.

 But the plan was always to grow, so I used my brand to communicate size.
 And look at how far the brand has come.
 You’re now on the Canny website, reading all about what effective branding can do for you!

-Branding can also help communicate quality.
+Branding can also help communicate quality through and through.
 Let’s look at pizza as an example.
 Because, who doesn’t like looking at pizza?

 Dominos and Pizza Hut are two of the most successful pizza chains in the world.
-They stand out from a sea of other pizza companies, because of their strong branding and marketing efforts, which make them known for pizza that is a cut above all the rest.
+They stand out from a cheesy wave of other pizza companies, because of their strong branding and marketing efforts, which make them known for pizza that is a cut above all the rest.

 When we went out to Tokyo to visit Shodai, Adrienne was struggling with the food choices.
 Being a vegetarian, and not understanding the language, the food was becoming an increasing challenge.